 Yayaka was only becoming more confused, but also more curious.
 "Ok, let's go over to the park, we should be able to find a quiet corner.
 Are Toto and Nyunyu joining us?"

 "No…this is…just me."
 A slight hint of a blush appeared on Yuyu's cheeks.
 Yayaka looked over Yuyu's shoulder and saw Toto was moving towards the stairs, dragging Nyunyu by the arm.
 Yayaka could probably count on one hand the number of times she'd spoken to either twin alone, and on two the times she'd ever seen them alone.
 Something was clearly up.

 "Well, come on."
 Heading in the opposite direction of Yuyu's twin, Yayaka led Yuyu down the stairs onto the other side of the street, and up to a small park nearby.
-It was nestled in an out of the way area and seemed to be empty.
+It was nestled in an out of the way area and currently empty.
 Seeing a bench towards the back Yayaka made her way over and sat down.
 A moment later Yuyu sat down next to her.
 The younger girl paused for a moment and then shrugged her red randsel off her shoulders and laid it on the ground beneath the bench.